ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/README.md

 **NOTE**

 For each of the sessions, provide bullet point notes on what you have learnt.
-Use Markdown references and / or links to external resources you have used Use  screen shots and / or code samples as appropriate.
+Use Markdown references and / or links to external resources you have used.
+Use  screen shots and / or code samples as appropriate.

 ---